DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 </tr>
 <tr>
 <td>Special Price T/F</td>
 <td>Defines special price included or not.
-If special price is true, then value will be -1 if special price is false, then value will be 0.</td>
+If the special price is true, then the value will be -1 if the special price is false, then the value will be 0.</td>
 </tr>
 <tr>
 <td>Weekly Price Comparison</td>
-<td>This is a price comparison of the selected weeks about rise or fall of the meal for a specific each center.</td>
+<td>This is a price comparison of the selected weeks about the rise or fall of the meal for a specific center.</td>
 </tr>
 <tr>
 <td>Weekly Price Comparison T/F</td>